jackandcarter/Adventures-of-Blink/Assets/Documentation/SetupGuide.md

    - **UpgradePanel** – requires an `UpgradeSystem` (see below) but will also reference the inventory through that system.
    - For a walkthrough of each UI component see [UI Panels Guide](UIPanelsGuide.md).
 3. Place your `ItemData` assets under `Assets/Resources/Items` and `AbilityData` assets under `Assets/Resources/Abilities`.
 This allows `SaveUtility` to locate them using `Resources.Load`.
+4. Right-click any item slot in the inventory to open a context menu and select **Drop Item**.
+The item spawns in front of the player as a `WorldItem` that can be picked up later.
+Right-click a `WorldItem` in the scene and choose **Pick Up** to collect it.

 ## World Managers
 1. Place a `DayNightCycle` component in the scene to animate lighting throughout the day.